edakturk14/speed-run-ethereum/README.md

 - memory vs storage, modifiers in solidiy
 - Lots of pracite checkout my practice smart contract for how it works [here](./MultiSig.sol) following [this tutorial](https://www.youtube.com/watch?v=8ja72g_Dac4)
 - React Hooks recap
+- Solidity Events practive
+- Working with ECDSA:  functions for recovering and managing Ethereum accoun, more [here](https://docs.openzeppelin.com/contracts/2.x/utilities); its a method for checking signatures on-chain
+- QUESTIONS: get the address array from the frontend

 ## Challenge 6: 🎁 SVG NFT 🎫 Building Cohort